ietf-wg-asdf/SDF/sdf.md

 ~~~
 {: #exa-sdfref}

-## sdfObject
+## sdfThing

-An sdfObject is syntactically equivalent to an sdfThing but has a different
+An sdfThing is a set of declarations and qualities that may be part of a more complex model.
+For example, the object declarations that make up the definition of a single socket of an outlet strip could be encapsulated in an sdfThing, and the socket-thing itself could be used in a declaration in the sdfThing definition for the outlet strip.

-semantic meaning.
-It models components or features (like a switch or a single
+sdfThing definitions carry semantic meaning, such as a defined refrigerator compartment and a defined freezer compartment, making up a combination refrigerator-freezer product.
-socket of an outlet strip) instead of complete Things.
+Syntactically, however, an sdfThing is equivalent to an sdfObject.

-Similar to sdfThings, sdfObjects allow for nesting, creating arbitrarily complex
+Similar to sdfObjects, sdfThings allow for nesting and the creation of arbitrarily complex
 models.

-The qualities of sdfObject are shown above in {{sdfthingqual}}.
+The qualities of sdfThing are shown above in {{sdfthingqual}}.

 IANA Considerations {#iana}